 Today, the Art Nouveau engagement ring and Art Nouveau wedding ring are highly prized for their unique styles and superior workmanship - and rings produced during these amazing years of prosperity, peace and growing social freedoms remain high in demand.

 If you are searching for an authentic antique ring from this time period, use our helpful guide below including info on the designs of the age, popular metals and materials for rings plus valuable antique ring shopping tips.
-If you have any questions about Art Nouveau rings, submit your questions through the comments section at the end of the page!
+If you have any questions, use the comments section at the end of the page!

 Art Nouveau styles are defined by their flowing symmetry, circular swirls and loops, and very feminine designs.
 A return to nature was the main theme of this movement, and the lines and shapes of the rings were designed to reflect symmetry of nature.